Sneha22SP/Azure_Capstone/README.md

 # :dizzy: Standout Suggestions

-**Convert model to ONNX format** :- The open neural network exchange(OONX) is an open source artifical intelligence ecosystem.It allows users to interchange models with various ML frameworks and tools.ONNX is a portability platform for models that was created by Microsoft and that allows you to convert models from one framework to another, or even to deploy models to a device (such as an iOS or Android mobile device).
+*  **Convert model to ONNX format** :- The open neural network exchange(OONX) is an open source artifical intelligence ecosystem.It allows users to interchange models with various ML frameworks and tools.ONNX is a portability platform for models that was created by Microsoft and that allows you to convert models from one framework to another, or even to deploy models to a device (such as an iOS or Android mobile device).
 [ONNX_DOCS](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-existing-model)
 [OONX](https://onnx.ai/)

+* We can try deploying the best model with azure kubernetes service.

+* We can choose another sklearn classifier rather then logestic regression.We can apply XGBoost or some Bagging and Boosting algorithms.

+*
 # :dizzy: References

 :collision: [Hyperparameter_tuning_for_ml_models](https://github.com/microsoft/MLHyperparameterTuning)